data-preservation-programs/singularity/docs/en/cli-reference/onboard.md

    This is the simplest way to onboard data from source to storage deals.

 OPTIONS:
-   --enable-deals                     Enable automatic deal creation after preparation completion (default: true) --max-size value                   Maximum size of a single CAR file (default: "31.5GiB") --max-workers value                Maximum number of workers to run (default: 3) --name value                       Name for the preparation
+   --auto-create-deals                Enable automatic deal creation after preparation completion (default: true) --max-size value                   Maximum size of a single CAR file (default: "31.5GiB") --max-workers value                Maximum number of workers to run (default: 3) --name value                       Name for the preparation